Estate Planning · Probate Planning

 Revocable Living Trusts

-The creator of the trust, often called the grantor or settlor, transfers assets into the trust during life.
-The grantor typically serves as the initial trustee, maintaining full control over the assets.
-A successor trustee is named to take over if the grantor becomes incapacitated or dies.
-At death, the successor trustee distributes the trust assets to the beneficiaries according to the trust document, with no probate filing, no court supervision, and no public record.
+The creator of the trust transfers assets into the trust during life and typically serves as the initial trustee, maintaining full control.
+A successor trustee is named to take over if the creator becomes incapacitated or dies.
+At death, the successor trustee distributes the trust assets to the beneficiaries with no probate filing, no court supervision, and no public record.

-The primary disadvantage of a trust is cost and complexity.
+Trusts provide privacy, allow structured distributions for minor children, and provide continuity during incapacity.
+For families with property in multiple states, a trust avoids the need for ancillary probate in each state.
+The disadvantage is cost and complexity.
 Creating a trust costs more than creating a will, and the trust is only effective for assets that have been formally transferred into it.
-A trust that is created but never funded, meaning the assets were never retitled in the trust’s name, does not avoid probate.
-This is one of the most common trust planning failures, and it requires ongoing attention to ensure that new assets acquired after the trust is created are also transferred into it.
+A trust that is created but never funded does not avoid probate.
+Ongoing attention is required to ensure that new assets acquired after the trust is created are also transferred into it.

 Not every family needs a trust.
 For many Pennsylvania families, a well-drafted will combined with proper beneficiary designations and joint ownership accomplishes the same goals at lower cost and with less ongoing maintenance.
 Trusts are most valuable when the estate involves multiple properties, complex investment holdings, minor children, beneficiaries with special needs, or a strong desire for privacy.